-Whenever violence happens in the news, such as a school shooting, terrorist attack, or police brutality like we saw with the death of George Floyd, many parents struggle with how to talk to their kids about it.
+Whenever violence happens in the news, such as a school shooting, terrorist attack, or fighting here or across the world, many parents struggle with how to talk to their kids about it.

 TIPS FOR TALKING TO KIDS ABOUT VIOLENCE IN THE NEWS: